 10. The regulation of calcium and phosphate involves complex feedback systems.
-When serum calcium is low, parathyroid hormone (PTH) stimulates reabsorption of calcium in the distal tubules of the kidney, resorption from bone, and also formation of the activating enzyme, 1 $\alpha$ -hydroxylase, in the kidney, leading to higher levels of active 1,25(OH)2D, As serum calcium rises, PTH secretion falls.
-In addition, 1,25(OH)2D suppresses parathyroid gene expression and parathyroid cell proliferation by binding to the vitamin D receptor (VDR) in the nuclei of cells in the parathyroid gland, providing additional negative feedback.
+When serum calcium is low, parathyroid hormone (PTH) stimulates reabsorption of calcium in the distal tubules of the kidney, resorption from bone, and also formation of the activating enzyme, 1α -hydroxylase in the kidney, leading to higher levels of active $1,25(OH)2D$, As serum calcium rises, PTH secretion falls.
+In addition, $1,25(OH)2D$ suppresses parathyroid gene expression and parathyroid cell proliferation via the vitamin D receptor (VDR), providing additional negative feedback.
+Production of $1,25(OH)2D$ is also stimulated by low levels of serum phosphate.

-11. Production of $1,25(OH)2D$ is also stimulated by low levels of serum phosphate.
-The higher levels of serum calcium that then occur as a result of $1,25(OH)2D$ activity lead to reduced secretion of PTH, which lowers excretion of phosphate by the kidney.
+11. The higher levels of serum calcium that then occur as a result of $1,25(OH)2D$ activity lead to reduced secretion of PTH, which lowers excretion of phosphate by the kidney.

-Other possible functions of vitamin D
+Other functions of vitamin D

 12. VDRs are distributed widely throughout the body, including in the cells of systems that are not involved in calcium or phosphate homeostasis, such as epidermal keratinocytes, activated T cells of the immune system, antigen-presenting cells, macrophages, monocytes and cytotoxic T cells (IOM, 2011).
 The presence of VDRs in these cells suggests that vitamin D might have other roles, or that ligands other than calcitriol may also activate VDRs.
-The tissues concerned also contain 1 $\alpha$ -hydroxylase (cytochrome P450 (CYP) 27B1), which can produce the active form of the vitamin (Bikle, 2009).
+The tissues concerned also contain 1 α -hydroxylase (cytochrome P450 (CYP)27B1), which can produce the active form of the vitamin (Bikle, 2009).

-13. Vitamin D-responsive elements are present in a large number of genes associated not only with the maintenance of serum levels of calcium and phosphate, and related functions, but also with other possible roles of the vitamin, such as the regulation of cell proliferation, cell differentiation and apoptosis.
+13. Vitamin D-responsive elements are present in a large number of genes associated both with the maintenance of serum levels of calcium and phosphate, and related functions, and also with other possible roles of the vitamin, such as the regulation of cell proliferation, cell differentiation and apoptosis.
 It has been suggested that calcitriol exerts immunomodulatory and anti-proliferative effects through autocrine and paracrine pathways (Adams and Hewison, 2008).